GHvW/seq-ts/README.md

 It's not going to be the right approach for everyone, and probably will not seem very Typescript-y or even JavaScript-y.

-For a more fully featured library with similar aims, try out Sequency https://github.com/winterbe/streamjs or Streamjs https://github.com/winterbe/streamjs.
-While I haven't used them personally, Lodash https://github.com/lodash/lodash and RxJS https://github.com/ReactiveX/rxjs may satisfy your needs as well.
+For a more fully featured library with similar aims, try out [Sequency](https://github.com/winterbe/streamjs) or [Streamjs](https://github.com/winterbe/streamjs).
+While I haven't used them personally, [Lodash](https://github.com/lodash/lodash) and [RxJS](https://github.com/ReactiveX/rxjs) may satisfy your needs as well.

+As an alternative, if you don't want to deal with finding suite of JavaScript packages but still want a fully featured solution to many JavaScript pain points, try [ClojureScript](https://clojurescript.org/)